Top picks for MetaTrader 4 brokers

 MetaTrader 4 is based on a prior generation (version) of software, whereas MetaTrader 5 is the latest version.
 (For a deep dive into the differences between these two popular versions of the MetaTrader software, check out my MT4 vs MT5 guide).

-In addition to CFDs and forex trading, MT5 can support stock trading and futures trading, making it more of a multi-asset platform.
+As of the beginning of 2025, MetaTrader 5 (MT5) has officially surpassed MetaTrader 4 (MT4) in trading volume, accounting for 54.2% of the combined volume between the two platforms.
+MT5’s growing preference among forex traders is largely thanks to its advanced features and broader asset support.
+More MT4-only brokers continue to launch MT5, offering the full MetaTrader suite, as well as increasing the range of trading products available.
+MT5 can support stock trading, futures trading, CFDs, and forex trading, making it more of a multi-asset platform.
 MT5 also includes advanced functions like utilizing cloud storage to run strategies and to conduct backtesting.
 With MT4, backtesting must be done locally or through a virtual private server (VPS).

 While it looks and feels similar to MT4, MT5 is a faster, more modern trading platform.
 Check out our MetaTrader 5 guide to learn about the platform's advanced features and to get a behind-the-scenes look at mobile, web, and desktop versions of the platform.